Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
 about: Report a bug to help improve the project
-title: "Bug: [Short Description]"
+title: 'Bug: [Short Description]'
 labels: bug
-assignees: ""
+assignees: ''
 ---

 ## Description